misje/opencti-wazuh-connector/docs/source/opencti_configuration.rst

 Case templates
 --------------

-Case templates lets you convenientely assign a set of default tasks on a case.
+Case templates lets you conveniently assign a set of default tasks on a case.
 They are configured under Settings → Taxonomies → Case templates.

 .. figure:: images/case_templates_1.png